Christophe31/screenutils/README.rst

   - ``name`` (required): The name associated with the screen.

-  - ``Initialize``: If True, creates a screen session if it does not exists.
+  - ``initialize``: If True, creates a screen session if it does not exists.

 * ``screen.id`` (property) the id of the screen as a string.
 * ``screen.status`` (property) the status of the screen as a string.